aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/motionorigintype/_index.md

 ---
 title: MotionOriginType
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Specifies what the origin of the motion path is relative to.
+description:  Specifies what the origin of the motion path is relative to.
 type: docs
 weight: 366
 url: /java/com.aspose.slides/motionorigintype/